hicommonwealth/edgeware-documentation/docs/contribute-and-engage/develop/edgeware-smart-contracts/deploy-an-evm-contract/using-hardhat.md

 # Using Hardhat

 {% hint style="danger" %}
 **This page is still under devlopment.
 Many functionalities of this page are still being worked on until further notice.
-If able to get functionality operating using Beresheet, add a pull request with revised changes, thank you.**
+As stability is updated, add a pull request with revised changes, thank you.**
 {% endhint %}

 ![](https://user-images.githubusercontent.com/32852637/118346510-0437d380-b50a-11eb-9fc2-267d0b20777b.png)